Gkcloud5/Better-future/LoopExercise-2.md

 #### Logic Think:
 * Need to know how many rows we need
-* Here printable value is number so we need to print row
+* Here printable value is number so we need to think regarding that